La Dolce Vita: Essential Must Know Tips For Visiting Italy

 I can't overemphasize how much there is to do in Rome.
 Rome is overflowing with archaeological sites, must see landmarks, exquisite churches, and art at every turn both inside and outside.
 I was recently there for a full week and still felt like I missed too much.

 If you really want to see Rome's hidden gems and newly opened archaeological sites, you need more than 1-2 hectic days dashing through the Colosseum, Roman Forum, and the Vatican Museums.
-But if you have plans to travel through Tuscany or Umbria a few days may be all you have.
-If so, click here for my 3 day itinerary for Rome.
+But if you have plans to road trip in Tuscany or Umbria a few days may be all you have.

 When you arrive in Rome, you'll likely fly into Fiumicino Airport.
 The cabs are notorious for ripping off tourists.
 The best thing to do is arrange a private transfer (my pick) or take the Leonardo Express, which takes you to Rome's Termini Station.